‘I can’t cope anymore’: Japanese Teen’s Taste of Singapore Education

 Saying Sayonara to Singapore

-That was the chrysalis to Coco’s decision to transfer schools overseas, echoing the saying, “when one door closes, another opens”.
+That was the start to Coco’s decision to transfer schools overseas, echoing the saying, “when one door closes, another opens”.

-Embracing this, she packed her school memories to embark upon a fresh adventure.
+Embracing this, the Japanese teen packed her school memories to embark upon a fresh adventure.

 “Upon my acceptance into this overseas school I realised that this concludes my 10 years under Singapore education and it’s crazy man like I spend most of my childhood here,” Coco disclosed, wearing nostalgia on her sleeves.